I WON I WON I WON!

 I would be chopping up an extremely underripe mango (apparently the camera can’t tell) and then suddenly someone would run in to do a close-up of my mango chopping skills (which are hugely lacking p.s.).

-Meanwhile, I’m inching away from the camera afraid of injuring the expensive little thing with Michael’s large chef knife and the camera man keeps getting closer and closer to my awkward chopping.
-I felt like I was getting chased, but I was the one holding the knife!
+Meanwhile, I’m inching away from the camera afraid of injuring the expensive technology with Michael’s large chef knife and the camera man keeps chasing me getting closer and closer to my awkward chopping.

-Regardless of my chopping skills, and lack of knowing what to say, I seemed to work my way through filming, and I was even able to break the entire crew once and make them all laugh.
+Regardless of my chopping skills, and lack of knowing what to say, I seemed to work my way through filming, and I was even able to break the entire crew at one point and make them all burst into laughter when they weren’t supposed to.
 FINALLY!!